hacs/documentation/source/docs/contribute/documentation.md

 ## New pages

-1. Create a new `.md` file under `source/docs/` in a sub-directory that fits the purpose of the file.
+1. Create a new `.md` file under `source/docs/` in a subdirectory that fits the purpose of the file.
 1. Add a reference to that file in `mkdocs.yml`.

 At the top of all pages, you should have this: